 Key Takeaways

-- The law is on your side: You may feel worried about telling an employer or prospective employer that you had cancer, yet it is unlawful for them to discriminate against you because of your medical history.
+- You may feel worried about telling a prospective employer that you have had cancer.
+However it’s unlawful for them to discriminate against you because of your cancer diagnosis.

-- Take your time to decide: You don’t have to tell your employer, but you might choose to.
+- You don’t have to tell your employer, but you might choose to.
 It’s best to take your time weighing up the pros and cons, as well as considering the best time to tell them, should you decide to.

 Here we look at whether you need to tell prospective or new employers about your cancer history, as well as how to decide when and how to tell them.